 Saughton Park has a long and interesting history and much of that history has had links with The Caley.
-In the 1980s The Caley had a very active relationship with the Winter Garden, having made a significant contribution to its refurbishment.
-We continued to hold many events on site including plants sales, well remembered and missed by many local residents.
-But the link goes back even further, as a former President of The Caley, John Wilson McHattie the creator (along with James Ritchie) of the flower clock in Princes Street Gardens, was responsible for transforming the park after the Scottish National Exhibition in 1908.
+In the 1980’s, The Caley had a very active relationship with the park, having made a significant contribution to the refurbishment of the Winter Garden, and had a small office and store there.
+We continued to hold many events on site including plants sales, something well remembered and missed by many local residents.
+But the link goes back even further; John McHattie, superintendent of Edinburgh Parks, who was responsible for transforming the park after the Scottish National Exhibition in 1908, is a past president of the Society.
 In 1910 he recorded that:

 The Park is now complete… The area enclosed by the old garden walls has been laid out in an ornamental manner.
 It includes a Rosary, American Garden, Rock Garden and Sweet Pea garden.